Inundated with calls from customers, heating fuel dealers scramble to meet demand

-Don Arno filled up a 20-gallon plastic jug with heating oil at PitStop Fuels in Standish Wednesday morning, enough, he hopes, to keep the house warm until Monday, when he is scheduled to get the delivery he ordered more than a week ago.
+Don Arno filled up a 20-gallon plastic jug with heating oil at PitStop Fuels in Standish on Wednesday morning, enough, he hopes, to keep the house warm until Monday, when he is scheduled to get the delivery he ordered more than a week ago.

 “Usually when we call them we can get a delivery in a couple days,” Arno said.
-“With the holidays and stuff they are probably running a little behind with customers, I don’t know what is going on.”
+“With the holidays and stuff they are probably running a little behind with customers; I don’t know what is going on.”

 Arno was one in a line of worried customers uncertain when they would get a refill during a record-breaking cold snap that has left heating fuel companies struggling to fill customer orders.
 Arno was among a number of people filling up plastic jugs with heating oil, including No. 2, which is essentially the same as diesel fuel.

 In some cases, fuel deliveries are scheduled out a week or more.
-At least one company in southern Maine has stopped taking orders and others are getting so many calls customers can’t get through.
+At least one company in southern Maine has stopped taking orders, and others are getting so many calls that customers can’t get through.

 Small independent fuel retailers seem to be the most overwhelmed by orders from will-call customers who don’t have automatic refill service.

 “What happens with the smaller companies is once you get a cold snap like this, they can’t keep up,” said Steve McGrath in the Governor’s Energy Office.
-He personally answered 20 consumer complaints about unresponsive companies in the last two days.
-Most came from customers from small fuel companies, including PitStop, that serve will-call customers around Sebago Lake, McGrath said.
+He personally answered 20 consumer complaints about unresponsive companies in the past two days.
+Most came from customers of small fuel companies, including PitStop, that serve will-call customers around Sebago Lake, McGrath said.

-“There are not enough drivers and trucks at the moment to satisfy demand because of the cold weather.”
+“There are not enough drivers and trucks at the moment to satisfy demand because of the cold weather,” he said.

 Those stuck with dwindling home fuel don’t have many options aside from trying to get a delivery, McGrath said.
-“I don’t know of any recourse other than to switch their oil dealer.”
+“I don’t know of any recourse other than to switch their oil dealer,” he said.

-Laurie Delaney, of Gorham said she drove to the PitStop Fuels office to find out when an order she placed would be delivered after she couldn’t reach anyone on the phone.
+Laurie Delaney of Gorham said she drove to the PitStop Fuels office to find out when an order she placed would be delivered after she couldn’t reach anyone on the phone.

 “I was worried because they were not saying when they were going to get it to us,” she said.
-“It is kind of at their mercy, which is scary especially with the freezing temperatures.”
+“It is kind of at their mercy, which is scary, especially with the freezing temperatures.”

 It might take until next Friday to get her delivery, Delaney said.
 She hopes the quarter tank of oil she has left will last until then.